 5. Music And Dance

-Music is one of the most significant aspects of the culture of the country.
+Music is an important part of Cuban culture.
 The music scene in Cuba is influenced by both Spanish and African music.
 Some of the popular traditional music styles of Cuba include mambo, cha-cha-cha, charanga, danzon, rumba, and a few others.
 The salsa evolved from a blend of these rhythms.
 Celia Cruz, a Cuban native, is an internationally famous salsa star and is known as the Queen of Salsa.
 Cruz began her career in Havana in the later half of the 1940’s.
 Besides the traditional dance forms, the youth of Cuba enjoy practicing rock and roll.
 Cuban ballet is a highly popular performing art form in the country.
 The Cuban National Ballet, established by Alicia Alonso, is recognized worldwide.

 4. Literature And Arts

 Cuba started to develop its own literary style in the first half of the 19th century.
 During this time, slavery, racial mixing, colonialism, etc., were the major focus of the country’s literature.
 Cirilo Villaverde who wrote the Cecilia Valdés, a landmark novel, is one of the most famous Cuban writers of this period.
+José Martí, who is considered to be a national Cuban hero, also produced works in the late 19th century.
 Later, after slavery was abolished, the country’s literature featured themes based on independence and patriotism.
 The country is also the birthplace of testimonial literature, a literary genre that records the oral history or accounts of real life persons to produce a literary work.

 Art in Cuba is a diverse mix of elements of African, South American, European, and American origin.
 Among the famous Cuban artists are Federico Beltran Masses (a colorist famed for his seductive portrayals of women), Amelia Peláez (famed for mural projects), and Wifredo Lam, a painter (famed for his portrayal of modern primitivism).
 Alberto Korda is an internationally famed Cuban photographer whose photograph of Che Guevara is one of the most widely recognized images of the world.
 Street art is also highly popular in Cuba.